Content Map Terms

 A good first step to choosing a nursing home is to make a list of homes you might be interested in.
 Talk to family, friends, doctors, and others to get recommendations of good nursing homes.

-As you look at the choices before you or your loved one, pay special attention to the cost of each nursing home, how each one feels to you, where it's located, and the levels of nursing care it provides.
-Does the nursing home provide enough help with daily tasks?
-Is 24-hour nursing care available?
+As you look at the choices before you or your loved one, pay special attention to how each one feels to you.
+Note the levels of nursing care each provides, the cost of each nursing home, and where it's located.

 Answering the following questions can help you make the best possible decision:

 - Does the nursing home feel right to you or your loved one?

 - Is it clean and odour-free?
 Are there smoke detectors and sprinklers?
 Are there handrails where you would need them?
 Are exits clearly marked and unobstructed?
 Are halls and rooms clear from obstacles?
 Are floors free from spills?
 Is the temperature comfortable?

 - Do the residents seem clean and comfortable?
 Is the staff responsive and friendly to them?
 How long does it take for a resident's call lights to be answered?
 Do you see staff members helping residents change their positions regularly (for example, turning in bed, or moving from the bed to a chair)?
 How does the staff handle confused or aggressive residents?
 What is the nursing home's policy for restraining confused or aggressive residents?

 - Are separate rooms available, or do residents share a room?
 Can you bring your own furnishings?
 Space should be ample, and the rooms should be free from clutter.
 Are TVs and phones available in each room?
 Do residents have their own bathroom, or do they share?